Opeolumike/UK-Precision-GridShift/README.md

     └── uk_os_osgm15_gb.tif
 ```

-Place your input files — your orthomosaic/DSM/DTM `.tif`, your LAS folder, and your QA CSV — into this same `UK_Precision_Gridshift_EXE` folder, alongside the `.exe` and `Transformation_Grids`.
+Place your input files — your orthomosaic/DSM/DTM `.tif`, your LAS folder, and your Ground Control Points CSV — into this same `UK_Precision_Gridshift_EXE` folder, alongside the `.exe` and `Transformation_Grids`.
 Then double-click `UK_Precision_GridShift.exe` and follow the prompts.
 The file picker dialogs will default to this folder, making your input files easy to find.

 #### CLI Mode (With Arguments)